EncinasBartos/TBarrier/README.md

 ## Software

-The code in the book was tested with Python 3.7.
+The jupyter notebooks were tested with Python 3.7.

 The libraries used to run this book are listed in [requirements.txt](requirements.txt).

-Start by installing Anaconda (or Miniconda).
 For a complete [Installation-guideline](Installation.md) we refer to the 'Installation.md'in this repository.

 You can read more about using conda environments in the [Managing Environments](http://conda.pydata.org/docs/using/envs.html) section of the conda documentation.